CTSRD-CHERI/cheri-exercises/src/introduction/get.md

 <span class="ctsrd-large">⚠</span> This procedure takes *a while* as it involves
 building a full LLVM and CheriBSD.
-If you are in a hurry and can, you are encouraged to go use the CHERI Sofwtare Release above.
+If you are in a hurry and can, you are encouraged to go use the CHERI Software Release above.

 </div>